 December 23, 2010 - The government injects another €3.7 billion into Anglo Irish bank, taking its stake to 93%.

 March 31, 2011 - An examination of the books of Irish banks shows a €24 billion shortfall.
 The Central Bank of Ireland says that it expects that the government will take control of the country's six largest banks.

 June 1, 2012 - Ireland's voters approve a European treaty that aims to enforce stricter fiscal discipline.

-December 13, 2013 - Ireland exits the bailout program established by the EU and IMF in 2010, the first eurozone country to do so.
+December 13, 2013 - Ireland exits the bailout program.
+It is the first eurozone country to do so.
 Although Ireland is no longer reliant on the IMF and EU for funding, it will continue to pay off its emergency loans into the 2030s.

 May 25, 2010 - Italy approves a €24 billion austerity plan, designed to cut the deficit to 2.7% of GDP by 2012.